 This program is appropriate for a number of majors including, but not limited to, pre-med, pre-nursing, anthropology, development studies, architecture, urban planning, sociology, public health, and international relations.
 A background in health is not required.
 While on the program, students focused on other fields, including creative writing, art, theater, and literature, may connect and apply their experiences in Kenya to these interests.

-Program excursions offer each student the flexibility to focus on her or his particular academic focus and intellectual interest.
-Each student’s intellectual universe expands exponentially upon arrival in Kenya, and the program’s academic director, lecturers, and ISP advisors are on hand to assist in that process.
+Program excursions offer you the flexibility to focus on your particular academic focus and intellectual interest.
+Your intellectual universe will expand exponentially upon arrival in Kenya, and the program’s academic director, lecturers, and ISP advisors will be on hand to assist in that process.